What You Will Need:

 Step 4.
 Finishing

-1. Attach your 10mm Diamond Cylinder Burr into your rotary tool.
+1. Attach your 10mm Diamond Cylinder Burr to your rotary tool.

 2. On a slow speed, and again with plenty of water, begin to grind away the bottom of the core until you are left with a beautiful smooth surface.